EMBEDDIA/NER_FEDA/README.md

 Each model (see below where to find them) can provide multiple and different tagsets.
 Do you want need products? or events? or time?
 Just activate in the configuration annotate_as_dataset and your data will be annotated according to specific tagsets.

-The models got the 2nd place at [SlavNER 2021](http://bsnlp.cs.helsinki.fi/shared-task.html) and has been used to annotate [ews articles](https://clarin.si/repository/xmlui/handle/11356/1485) in Estonian, Croatian, and Latvian.
+The models got the 2nd place at [SlavNER 2021](http://bsnlp.cs.helsinki.fi/shared-task.html) and has been used to annotate [news articles](https://clarin.si/repository/xmlui/handle/11356/1485) in Estonian, Croatian, and Latvian.

 # Where to find the models?